mehdi-hexing/HTTP-PROXY/README.md

 * **SOCKS5:** [Browse Countries](proxies/countries/socks5/)

 ## ⚡ Client Subscription Links
-The table below displays the dynamically updated subscription links and their respective QR codes.
+The table below displays updated subscription links and their QR codes.
 Scan the QR code using your client app or copy the raw link directly.

 <!-- SUBSCRIPTION_TABLE_START -->
 <!-- SUBSCRIPTION_TABLE_END -->